Growth requires change.

 Regardless of the method, a well-defined A/B testing framework allows you to make data-driven decisions, improve website performance, and optimize your target audience's overall experience.

 A/B testing helps improve user experience and discover untapped opportunities to boost website performance.
-It gives you the right insights to make data-backed decisions to further boost marketing strategies.
+It gives you the right insights to make data-backed decisions to boost marketing strategies further.

-Each A/B test gives you a better understanding of how the audience interacts with your website.
-It helps you visualize user journeys and identify roadblocks that prevent them from taking a specific action.
+Each A/B test helps you better understand how the audience interacts with your website.
+It also helps you visualize user journeys and identify roadblocks that prevent users from taking a specific action.

-Take WorkZone, for example, which is a US-based software company offering robust project management solutions to organizations.
-They had a lead generation page where visitors were asked to complete a demo request form.
+Take WorkZone, for example, a US-based software company offering robust project management solutions to organizations.
+On its lead generation page, visitors were asked to complete a demo request form.

 Source: VWO